sandeep2897/Frtproject97/README.md

 Used PuTTYGen and PuTTY to generate SSH keys and push code to GitHub repository.
 Incorporating Azure Health Bot:

-Integrated Azure Health Bot into the web application to provide health-related services.
+Integrated Azure Health Bot into the web application to provide food suggestions based on their health conditions.
 Utilizing Azure Storage Account:

 Set up Azure Storage Account to store and manage files required for the web application.